Great NEW design:

 BRIDLE or BOBSTAY:

 Note that the force on the forward attachment point of the bowsprit is upto 2x more than the pull of the Gennaker at the tack.
-This will hold in light winds but with heavier winds or when the sail collapses and then POPs open, this mount can rip out of your foredeck or the pole could fold.
-It is therefore recommended to add a bridle (also known as a bobstay) from the forward end of the pole down to a pad eye on the leading edge of the boat closer to the waterline.
+This will easily hold in 10-15 knot winds sailing downwind but with heavier winds or when the sail collapses and then POPs open, or when sailing on a beam or close reach, the stresses are much higher.
+If you plan to sail using this bow sprit in adverse conditions it is recommended to add a bridle (also known as a bobstay) from the forward end of the pole down to a pad eye on the leading edge of the boat closer to the waterline.
 This should be a non-stretch cable or line to take the majority of the pulling force of the sail.
 Only you can assess how hard you push your boat.